Femi123p/Pi-Sms/README.md

 #To install RPi.GPIO:
 pip install RPi.GPIO

-First set do all the connections in Raspberry pi for input and ouput and note down the input and output pins.
+First set up all the connections in Raspberry pi for input and ouput and note down the input and output pins.
 Then create your account in plivo app, you will get your authentication id as well as your authetication token.

+Then in code do mention the url of your firebase app.